 Presented by the Tisch Graduate Film Committee on Diversity, Inclusion, and Community-Building.
-Sponsored by the Asian/Pacific/American Institute at NYU and Graduate Film Program in the NYU Tisch School of the Arts.
+Sponsored by the Asian/Pacific/American Institute at NYU.

 Join us for an evening of cinema and poetry from the Asian, Caribbean, and African diasporas.
 The program will begin with poetry from Giselle Buchanan, Jess X. Snow, Rami Karim, and Terrance Daye, and continue with a screening of short films by current Tisch Graduate Film students of color: Sontenish Myers, Prashanth Kamalakanthan, Jess X. Snow, and Terrance Daye.
 We’ll end with a discussion about how film and poetry can open a portal to a world in which communities of color are seen, held, and healed.